 Your Breastfeeding Rights

 Did you know that as a breastfeeding mom you have certain rights?
 There are laws in place to help you meet your breastfeeding goals, including laws about breastfeeding in public and pumping at work.
-Talk to your WIC clinic about breastfeeding laws in your area.
+Talk to WIC staff at your WIC clinic about breastfeeding laws in your area.

 Breastfeeding in Public